Body farm: Colorado Mesa University

-The Forensic Investigation Research Station (FIRS) is part of Colorado Mesa University in Grand Junction, under the direction of Dr. Melissa Connor.
+The Forensic Investigation Research Station (FIRS) is part of Colorado Mesa University in Grand Junction, under the direction of Dr. Christiane Baigent.
 Its location is at a high altitude (4750 feet AMSL) and receives an average of 8.6 inches of rain a year, allowing for the study of decomposition in an arid environment.
 FIRS has an indoor research facility – a classroom, a wet lab/morgue, a walk-in cooler, an intake area, an office, and secure storage areas – and approximately two acres with outdoor cameras for both security and research.

 The first pig was placed in the outdoor facility in September 2012, the indoor facility opened for classes in January 2013, and the first human donation was placed in November 2013.
 As of January 2018, the facility had eleven human cadavers on site.
 Most remains desiccate quickly and current research focuses on the variation in the desiccation process and determining the post-mortem interval on mummified or desiccated remains.